KredeGC/KTL/README.md

 | overflow_allocator<br/>\<Allocator, std::ostream\> | Composite | Checks for memory corruption/leak when allocating/constructing via it's specified allocator.
 It streams the results to the std::ostream specified. |
 | segragator_allocator<br/>\<Threshold, Primary, Fallback\> | Composite | Delegates allocation between 2 allocators based on a size threshold. |
 | type_allocator<br/>\<T, Allocator\> | Composite | Wraps around the specified allocator with a type.
 This can be used to make the other allocators stl compliant, so they can be used with stl containers. |

+NOTES:
+Exceptions are not used with any of the allocators above.
+This means that upon failure, they will simply return a null pointer to indicate that they were unable to allocate anything.
+Some synthethic allocators may rely upon this nullptr feature, like composite_allocator, which upon failure will attempt to use the fallback allocator instead.

 # Usage